Table of Contents

 end;

-In code above, a new object is created in the Post, but when record is deleted, object is not destroyed, although it's removed from the list.
+In code above, a new object is created in Post, but when record is deleted, object is not destroyed, although it's removed from the list.

 Exceptions